jaylowa1/LOVINGCOOL-DP-02-LINUX/README.md

 ## Information
 This project was vibecoded using Codex on VSCodium.
 I manually reverse-engineered the LCD protocol using Wireshark + USBPCap.

-This works with GIF, JPEG, JPG, PNG, etc (any format Pillow is able to open)
+This does NOT work with GIFs.
+If you upload a GIF, it will use the first frame of the GIF and display it.

 Tested on:
   - Python 3.14.4